ztsv-av/mads_data_visualization/README.md

 # Notes

+- Firstly, download Exoplanets and Solarplanets dataset to 'data' folder inside the repository.
+- See data references in the ```main.ipynb``` file.
 - Presentation Powerpoint is not included in the repository, since it has high weight (287 MB), due to the Planet Rotation Period & Temperature animation plot.
-- See data references in the ```main.ipynb``` file.

 # Converting to HTML
 ```